vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ### <a id="dep-nsx-alb"> </a> Deploy NSX Advanced Load Balancer

-As a prerequisites, you must have the NSX Advanced Load Balancer 22.1.2 OVA downloaded and imported to the content library.
-Deploy the NSX Advanced Load Balancer under the resource pool **“nsx-alb-components”**  and place it under the folder **“nsx-alb-components”**.
+As a prerequisite, you must have the NSX Advanced Load Balancer 22.1.3 OVA downloaded and imported to the content library.
+Deploy the NSX Advanced Load Balancer under the resource pool **“tkg-alb-components”**  and place it under the folder **“tkg-alb-components”**.

 To deploy NSX Advanced Load Balancer, complete the following steps.